Last Updated on December 27, 2021

 A pergola is a very important structure because it makes your living space for dining and seating a very attractive place.
-It may be a standalone structure or the one that is meant to cover a deck.
+It may be a standalone structure or one that is meant to cover a deck.
 It is basically made of rafters and supports and vines and other plants grown around or through them.
 In the past, a pergola was just a custom-like construction but this has changed to be a kit that may be bought then assembled either by yourself or a specialist.
 Like any other construction, building a pergola is a complex process that involves a number of phases.
-When planning, you need to measure your outdoor space which determines the size of your pergola and factor out materials and design.
-Materials may be wood, metal or fiberglass but the most common one is wood.
+When planning, you need to measure your outdoor space which determines the size of your pergola, and factor out materials and design.
+Materials may be wood, metal, or fiberglass but the most common one is wood.
 You may decide to attach it to your home or build a freestanding one and include stereos or lighting thus affecting the cost of construction.

 The unit is mainly comprised of primed and stained wood assembled systematically to make a good design.
 However, the footing of the structure has to be made of concrete to ensure stability and strong support.
 Additionally, you need to make the floor out of bricks or quarry stones.